animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 Hearing the literal truth of others is needed in order to help them, and that cannot come with strings attached.
 When it does, those people die, leaving their love alone.

 > [!WARNING]
-> TRIGGER WARNING:
+> TRIGGER WARNING (meaning: put your guns, forces, and needles away):
 >
-> Coercing me into your safe-space buildings and injecting me with your body/brain-morphing drugs is a trigger-happy move for snowflake authoritarians.

-Here is an excerpt from a suicide note I wrote:
+> Here is an excerpt from a suicide note I wrote:

 > ### $\Huge &#8220;$
 > [...]